Loading...

 George Herbert | The Temple | The Church | To All Angels And Saints

 The poem explores themes of worship, reverence, and obedience to divine authority.
-The poem reflects religious tensions of the Reformation era.
+The poem reflects religious tensions of the legacy Reformation era.
 It expresses Herbert’s struggle with the practice of venerating saints and Mary, this with an unwavering commitment to Christ’s commands.
 Herbert knows truth, and yet refrains from seeking angels’ and saints’ intercession, with the thought that all worship belongs solely to God.

 The opening stanza sets a tone of admiration for the saints, describing their heavenly state and their direct communion with God.
 The saints are portrayed as glorified beings, crowned with divine favor, and enjoying eternal peace.
 Herbert’s reverence is clear, but it is not uncritical.
 He acknowledges their majesty while carefully maintaining a theological boundary: their glory derives entirely from God, not from themselves.